 The air passes through the external nares into two large respiratory passages, which are hollow cavities present above the plate.
-The respiratory passage is divided in to right and left halves by the mesethm bone.
-Each side, the respiratory passages is divided in to two regions.
+The respiratory passage is divided into right and left halves by the mesethm bone.
+Each side, the respiratory passages are divided into two regions.

-The nasal chamber is bounded dorsally by nasal bone and ventrally by hard palate.
-The turbinals, very much folded scroll kike bones, are present within the nasal chambers.
-The turbinals are covered by richly vascular, glandular and ciliated epithelium.
+The nasal chamber is bounded dorsally by nasal bone and ventrally by the hard palate.
+The turbinals are very much folded scroll-like bones, are present within the nasal chambers.
+The turbinals are covered by a richly vascular, glandular and ciliated epithelium.
 One respiratory tube opens behind the soft palate through the internal nares into the pharynx directly and that too very close to the glottis.

-The nasal chambers serve as very efficient filters, i.e. it removes fine and coarse dust particles, germs etc. through mucous covering the turbinals.
+The nasal chambers serve as very efficient filters, i.e. it removes fine and coarse dust particles, germs, etc. through mucus covering the turbinals.
 It helps to warm up the air before it is to be inhaled and enters the lungs.
 Due to the covering of sensory epithelium, it also helps in the detection of smell.

 The pharynx opens into a larynx or sound blood through the glottis.
-The larynx lends in to a trachea.
+The larynx leads into a trachea.
 This is the anterior end of the windpipe or trachea.

 The mucous glands present in the wall of trachea help keep its inner surface moist and hold dust particles and bacteria.
 Thus only the clear air is allowed to pass into the lungs.
 The dust particles are swept towards the pharynx by cilia.

-The rabbit trachea is deeply recessed within the oral cavity behind the torus of the tongue.
+The rabbit trachea is recessed inside the oral cavity behind the torus of the tongue.
 The trachea itself is narrow relative to body size.

 The thoracic cavity is small in comparison with the large abdominal cavity.
-Because of the small thoracic cavity, rabbits have more referred upper airway and bronchial sounds and may sound somewhat harsh.
+Because of the small thoracic cavity, rabbits upper airway and bronchial sounds may sound harsh.

 In the thorax, the trachea divides into left and right bronchi which enter the lungs.
-The bronchi possess the similar structure as the trachea.
-After entering in to the lungs, each bronchus divides into many thinner branches, called bronchioles.
+The bronchi possess a similar structure to the trachea.
+After entering into the lungs, each bronchus divides into many thinner branches, called bronchioles.

-Which again divide into finer bronches of less diameter known as respiratory bronchioles.
+Which again divide into finer branches of less diameter known as respiratory bronchioles.
 Each respiratory bronchiole divides again into many finer branches, called alveolar ducts or infundibulum.
 The alveolar ducts end in small hollow air sacs, known as alveolar sacs.
-Each alveolar sac is formed of many small thin walled hollow alveoli or air cells.
+Each alveolar sac is formed of many small thin-walled hollow alveoli or air cells.

-The respiratory bronchiole alveolar duct, alveolar sac and alveoli are devoid of cartilaginous rings but their walls possess ciia.
+The respiratory bronchiole alveolar duct, alveolar sac, and alveoli are devoid of cartilaginous rings but their walls possess cilia.

-The lungs are soft compact and spongy mass of tissues lying in the pleural cavity within the thorax.
+The lungs are a soft compact and spongy mass of tissues lying in the pleural cavity within the thorax.
 Each lung is covered by a fold of coelomic epithelium, which is in contact with the organ (visceral pleura).
-Each lung is divided into lobes.
-The right lung has four lobes.
-But left lung has got two lobes.
+Each lung is divided into lobes- four on the right and two on the left.

 Breathing During Surgery

-Significant respiratory compromise may occur if a rabbit is placed in dorsal recumbency for surgery when the stomach or cecum is greatly distended.
+Significant respiratory compromise occurs if a rabbit is placed in dorsal recumbency for surgery when the stomach or cecum is greatly distended.

 Function of the Cardiovascular System

-By circulating blood throughout the body, the cardiovascular system functions to supply the tissues with oxygen and nutrients, while removing carbon dioxide and other metabolic wastes.
+By circulating blood through the body, the cardiovascular system supplies the tissues with oxygen and nutrients, while removing carbon dioxide and other metabolic wastes.